MDP-based Energy-aware Task Scheduling for Battery-less IoT: MDP Design

 \subsubsection{Micro Transition Matrices}

 The transitions between voltage levels, occurring as the system evolves from one superstate to another, are governed by a set of action-dependent transition matrices.
 Each of these matrices is of size $N_v \times N_v$ and encodes the probabilities of transitioning between discrete voltage levels under a specific action.
-As there are three possible actions, we define three micro transition matrices, denoted by $A_{l}$, $A_s$, and $A_{t}$, which correspond respectively to the \texttt{sleeping}, \texttt{sensing}, and \texttt{transmitting} actions.
+As there are different possible actions, we define four micro transition matrices, denoted by $A_{l}$, $A_s$, $A_c$, and $A_{t}$, which correspond respectively to the \texttt{sleeping}, \texttt{sensing}, \texttt{computing}, and \texttt{transmitting} actions.